olivierroy/pocketcasts-search/PERMISSIONS.md

 # Permission Justifications

-This document explains why each permission is required for the Pocketcasts Search extension.
+This document explains why each permission is required for the Pocket Casts Search extension.

 ## Required Permissions